-The EU Nitrogen Expert Panel aims at gathering key actors from the science, policy and industry communities to contribute to improving Nutrient Use Efficiency in food systems in Europe.
+The EU Nitrogen Expert Panel gathers key actors from the science, policy and industry communities to contribute to improving Nutrient Use Efficiency in food systems in Europe.

-The panel was initiated in 2014 by Fertilizers Europe as a result of the long term commitment of the EU mineral fertilizer industry to encourage the efficiency of fertilizer use in order to optimise plant growth and reduce environmental impact.
+The panel was initiated in 2014 by Fertilizers Europe as a result of the long-term commitment of the EU mineral fertilizer industry to encourage the efficiency of fertilizer use in order to optimize plant growth and reduce environmental impact.

-The Nitrogen Use Indicator is based on nitrogen input and nitrogen output at different levels and provides information about resource use efficiency, the economy of food production (nitrogen in harvested yield), and the pressure on the environment (nitrogen surplus).
+The NUE indicator is based on nitrogen input and nitrogen output at different levels and provides information about resource use efficiency, the economy of food production (nitrogen in harvested yield), and the pressure on the environment (nitrogen surplus).